 This cake is gone.
 It went faster than a penny anywhere in a kid’s line of vision.
 At times, I was afraid Barry was going to carry it upstairs and hide it in his closet.
 Y’all…it got serious.
 I thought he was going to fight my Mama for it.
 But, Annie was watching so everything turned out fine.
 This simple healthy chocolate cake checks all the boxes: simple, healthy(ish), delicious, chocolate…you know, all the “required” items for a chocolate cake.
-Also, if you’re planning to sell candies and chocolates soon, check out these candy bar packaging ideas.

 Let’s walk through how to make it!